 Age range: 8-10

-Description: Split into two teams, one team every player has a ball at their feet while the other team doesn’t have a ball and are the defenders.
+Description: Split into two teams, on one team every player has a soccer ball at their feet while the other team doesn’t have a ball and are the defenders.

 The team with all the players who have a ball should first start out dribbling and shielding the ball and then move to passing to keep possession of the ball from the defenders.
 The players try to keep the last remaining few balls between themselves for as long as possible.